Wiredcraft/test-mobile/QR-generator.md

 ### testing approach
 - unit tests
     + server side: there are tests for domain logic code, `SeedManager.js`. use command `npm run test` to run the server tests.
-    + app side: there are tests for domain logic code, `SeedManager.swift` and `SeedModel.swift`. use shortcut `ctrl-u` in Xcode to run the client tests.
+    + app side: there are tests for domain logic code, `SeedManager.swift` and `SeedModel.swift`.
+The server dependency of `SeedManager.swift` is mocked by subclassing. use shortcut `ctrl-u` in Xcode to run the client tests.
 - integration tests
     + `SeedManagerIntegrationTest.swift` is for integration test between the app and the server.
-    +
 - functional tests
     + automated functional ui tests is hard and brittle, I didn't adopt it.
 I manually test features through ui.